 When asked about why I wanted to choose ISB, I answered it to show how ISB had a deep fit and benefit for my profile.
 I was already involved with a startup and I was planning to raise funds soon.
 My journey at ISB would help me further improve my business acumen that is needed to have a successful startup.
 Plus, it would also add more credibility to my profile when trying to attract investors.
 Being an ISBian will also allow me to tap into the ISB alumni network that would be helpful in raising funds and building a team.

 I wasn’t asked about why I wanted to pursue an MBA/PGP, maybe because I had mentioned it clearly and convincingly in my essay.
-One question that really caught me off guard was when they asked about the most difficult situation I have placed at my workplace.
+One instance that really caught me off guard was when they asked about the most difficult situation I have placed at my workplace.
 I was able to answer it well, even though it was an impromptu answer and I stuck completely to being extremely specific to my work when sharing the incident.

 None of the questions asked in the interview were about the consulting goal I had for my profile.
 Fortunately, this meant that my efforts in channeling the attention of the panel to the strong areas of my profile, through my essays had succeeded.